Hejsil/zig-clap/README.md

                  ^
 ```

-Ofc, this limits you to use only parameters that are comptime known.
+Ofc, this limits you to parameters that are comptime known.

 ### `help`